Keywords

 Dementia is a group of conditions characterised by deterioration of multiple cognitive domains that significantly affects daily functioning.
 According to the World Health Organization (WHO) over 55 million people worldwide live with dementia, with approximately 10 million new cases emerging annually1.
 It is the seventh leading cause of death and contributes to disability and dependency, affecting individuals, caregivers, and society1.

-A systematic review is well suited to examine common characteristics and evaluate the quality of existing literature, aiding in the identification of research gaps and guiding future studies.
+A systematic review is well-suited to examine common characteristics and evaluate the quality of existing literature, thereby aiding in the identification of research gaps and guiding future studies.
 Previous systematic reviews on the economic evaluation (EE) of dementia have predominantly focused on specific strategies or categories for mild cognitive impairment (MCI) and dementia5–7, Alzheimer’s disease8,9 or the examination of methodological techniques employed in EEs, such as model-based EE10,11.
-However, a comprehensive review encompassing all strategies specifically targeting pre-diagnosis dementia is lacking in the literature.
+However, a comprehensive review encompassing all strategies specifically targeting pre-diagnosis dementia populations, which include the general population, at-risk groups, and individuals with MCI without detectable AD pathology, is lacking in the literature.
 Furthermore, most existing reviews are outdated and were conducted between 2008 and 20176–11.
-This systematic review aimed to address these gaps by analysing emerging evidence and providing a comprehensive summary of EEs for strategies targeting the pre-diagnosis dementia population.
+This systematic review aimed to address these gaps by critically identifying evidence and providing a comprehensive summary of EEs for strategies targeting the pre-diagnosis dementia population.

 This systematic review protocol follows the Preferred Reporting Items for Systematic Reviews and Meta-Analyses Protocols (PRISMA-P) guidelines12.
 The PRISMA-P checklist is provided as part of the Extended Data13.
 The review was registered with the International Prospective Register of Systematic Reviews (PROSPERO CRD42024521521).
 The results will be reported in accordance with the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) guidelines14.

-Comparator: The comparison group will contain any of the following: (1) usual care or standard of care or conventional interventions, (2) placebo, (3) doing nothing or without intervention, or (4) any treatment aimed at a pre-defined population.
+Comparator: The comparison group will contain any of the following: (1) usual care or standard of care or conventional interventions, (2) placebo, (3) doing nothing or without intervention, or (4) any treatment aimed at the pre-defined populations.

-Outcomes: Our primary outcomes will be cost-effectiveness assessments, such as incremental cost-effectiveness ratio (ICER), net monetary benefit (NMB), net health benefit (NHB), costs, incremental cost, effectiveness outcomes such as quality-adjusted life-year (QALY), and incremental effectiveness outcomes (e.g., incremental QALY).
-Additional outcomes will be included, such as clinical outcomes, which were used to indicate cost-effectiveness, and data related to resource use and utility.
+Outcomes: Our primary outcomes will be cost-effectiveness assessments, such as incremental cost-effectiveness ratio (ICER), total costs, intervention costs, incremental cost, total effectiveness such as quality-adjusted life-year (QALY), and incremental effectiveness (e.g., incremental QALY).

 Study design: Full EEs will be selected for this review.
 Full EEs were pre-defined according to Drummond’s classification scheme15.
-Accordingly, this review will include (1) Cost-Effectiveness Analysis (CEA), cost-utility analysis (CUA), and Cost-Benefit Analysis (CBA).
+Accordingly, this review will include (1) Cost-Effectiveness Analysis (CEA), cost-utility analysis (CUA), and Cost-Benefit Analysis (CBA), and Cost-Consequence Analysis (CCA).

-Settings: The review includes studies conducted in all countries globally.
+Settings: The review includes studies conducted in all countries globally, and includes all types of clinical settings.

 Potentially relevant literature was identified by systematically searching six electronic databases: Embase, PubMed, Econlit, Web of Science, Cumulative Index to Nursing and Allied Health (CINAHL) and The NHS Economic Evaluation Database (NHS EED).
+We searched for articles published between January 1, 2000, and January 14, 2025.
 The details of the search terms are provided in Extended Data13.

 References exported from the six databases will be transferred to EndNote, deduplicated, and then imported into the Covidence (https://www.covidence.org).